 The Stanly County Tax Collector’s Office is responsible for collecting annual property tax bills on real estate, mobile homes, boats, business personal property, aircraft, etc. Also, the Collector’s Office is responsible for the collection of taxes that are levied by all of the municipalities in Stanly County.
-These bills are mailed in July with a discount of 1% available for those paying prior to September 1.
+These bills are mailed in late July/early August with a discount of 1% available for those paying prior to September 1.
 The deadline for paying these taxes is January 5th of the next year.
 Beginning January 6th these taxes are considered delinquent and accrue interest at a rate of 2% for the month of January, plus ¾ % each month thereafter.

 Delinquent taxes are subject to collection action as authorized by the North Carolina General Statutes.
 These actions may include garnishment of wages, attachment of bank accounts, Debt Setoff of delinquent tax bills from individual North Carolina tax returns and lottery winnings, levy (seizure) of personal property, and foreclosure of real estate.